jordi-murgo/fido2-client-simulator/README.md

 ### Verbose Logging

-Enable detailed logging with the `--verbose` option to see more information about the credential creation or assertion process:
+Enable detailed logging with the `--verbose` option to see more information about the credential creation, assertion process, or stored credentials:

 ```bash
 java -jar target/fido2-client-simulator-1.0-SNAPSHOT.jar get --file get_options.json --verbose